Goodka7/MultiCloud-AI/README.md

 ![image](https://github.com/user-attachments/assets/45004723-f568-4b18-a8fd-21eafe11d34a)

+---

-//--> I am using a public repository for the lab, however, in the real-world you would use a private repository so you don't risk exposing your docker image to the public.
+>**NOTE:** I am using a public repository for the lab, however, in the real-world you would use a private repository so you don't risk exposing your docker image to the public.

+---

 On the CLI switch to the backend directory.